You know how you have those ‘ages’ that you aren’t very excited about turning? For me it’s been 26 and 33.

 My back always hurts….what’s up with that?

-It just the conflict of what I want to do at 33 and what is doable.
+What I’m feeling more is the conflict of what I want to do at 33 and what feels doable.

 But then your heart might start stirring….you might feel restless.

 For the past five years, each birthday had a different tone to it.
 Each year was a different temperature with different needs and hurdles, different shifts in my heart and body.

 Now I am coming out of the baby stage (the kids are 1, 3 and 4 now!).
 It feels like a new horizon in how I get to mother and live each day.
 I don’t want to live it on autopilot as I did for so long of my life.

 Now I’m just bursting with the queue of lofty ideas I had only imagined another version of myself living out.
 That version that has heaps of indulgently free time and the ambition and energy to wake up early each morning.

 There are so many things I want to do.
 But I feel this tension of being at home with small kids and trying so so hard to just get a little bit done each day without the luxury of time.
 At the same time being the mom that I AM, the mom I want my kids to remember.

 I know being a stay at home mom is something I signed for.
 But I desperately want 33 to be a year of progress, of purpose, of helping people, of changing more than just diapers.
 Maybe I feel like this is bigger than me.

 Every day I stare at this giant brain dump list that I keep in the kitchen.
 I choose that ‘most important task’ to try and complete.